towardsdata/towardsdata.github.io/_posts/data/data-lake-and-lakehouse/2023-10-20-what-sets-lakehouses-apart-from-one-another.markdown

 |:-:|
 |<sup>*Figure 1: Update on CoW table.*</sup>|<br/><br/>

-Updates may affect more than one underlying data file, so the Copy-on-Write (CoW) mechanism typically creates multiple new delta files during a write operatione.
+Updates may affect more than one underlying data file, so the Copy-on-Write (CoW) mechanism typically creates multiple new delta files during a write operation.
 Note that more updates result in more versioned Parquet files.

 The underlying table data is physically stored as individual files, which are often grouped into *partitions* (directories) using date-time or other partitioning methods.
 At a high level, this is how updates work on CoW data files: Apache Hudi locates the impacted files in each partition using one of the indexing techniques, then reads them completely, updates them with new values in memory, and finally writes to disk and creates new files.